lbryio/lbry.com/content/faq/block-rewards.md

 * To see the current block reward, visit the [LBRY Blockchain Explorer](https://explorer.lbry.com) and explore the latest block details.

+## Other Information
+The LBRY blockchain has a targeted block time of 2.5 minutes.
+This doesn't mean that a block will be confirmed exactly every 2.5 minutes, just that the average time between blocks is about that length.

+The max size of each block is currently around 2 MB.
+In an average block, this translates to around 1800 transactions.

 ## Where can I see this visually?
 The [Stats page on the Explorer](https://explorer.lbry.com/stats) has this information, including inflation rates and emission schedule.
 It can be exported to CSV.